bitshares/bitshares.github.io-old/_technologies/zh/dynamic-account-permissions.md

 To simplify this process a block chain should manage the signature gathering process by tracking the state of partially approved proposed transactions.
-Under this process each account can add (or remove) their permission to a transaction atomically without having to rely upon an outside system to circulate the transaction.
+Under this process, each account can add (or remove) their permission to a transaction atomically without having to rely upon an outside system to circulate the transaction.
 This becomes especially critical for hierarchies that could become arbitrarily deep.